Changing Cultural Attitudes Toward Higher Education

-Speaker: Lucie Lapovsky, Lapovsky Consulting
+Lucie Lapovsky, Principal, Lapovsky Consulting

-Moderator: Sr. Paula Buley, Rivier University
+Moderator: Sr. Paula Buley, IHM, President, Rivier University

 Academics, Mission, and New Student Learning

 Gone are the days of students listening to a professor lecture in the front of the classroom, pen and paper in hand.
-Today's students expect to engage with faculty online, through media sources, and through newly emerging technologies.
+Today's students expect to engage with faculty online, through new media sources, and through emerging technologies.
 This session will address how students learn today, in addition to defining ways to incorporate mission into online content.

-Moderator: Marianne Mount, Catholic Distance University
+Moderator: Marianne Mount, President, Catholic Distance University

 Real-World Solutions: These educational sessions for presidents focus on topics in which select sponsors have demonstrated expertise.

-- Ascension Investment Management – Investing with Catholic Values
+- Investing with Catholic Values